NilsJS/RepData_PeerAssessment1/PA1_template.md

 ## Inputing missing values
-Note that there are a number of days/intervals where there are missing values (coded as NA).
+There are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)